5N ID Integration

 • Can return multiple credentials if user has multiple providers

-• Throws an error if both q and partyId are provided, or if neither is provided
+• Throws an error if more than one lookup parameter is provided, or if none is provided

 Note

-The SDK also provides convenience methods `resolve(query)` and `reverseResolve(partyId)` for simpler use cases.
-For additional details including request headers, query parameters, and cURL examples, see the corresponding endpoint in the API Reference section.
+Calls GET /institutions/me/credentials/resolve.
+The SDK also provides convenience methods resolve(query), reverseResolve(partyId), and resolveByAlias(alias).
+For additional details see the API Reference section.